samar2407/basic_ai_tool/README.md

 - **Generate a Study Plan**:Enter all the specific requirements and get a well structured study plan which you can follow

 ## Additional Features

-  -**Chat History**: You can see the chat history on the side panel.
+- **Chat History**: You can see the chat history on the side panel.
 You can also access previous chats by searching relevant  terms and also clear chat history.

-  -**Mode**: Change from Light mode to Dark mode or vice versa any time you like
+- **Mode**: Change from Light mode to Dark mode or vice versa any time you like

 ## How It Works